 About This Product:

-This duvet is made with goose feather fill.
-Feathers have some nice heft to them, with a hard quill and soft fibers branching off of the quill shaft.
+This best-selling, puffy duvet is made with white goose feather fill.
+Do you know the difference between down and feather?
+Click here to learn more.
 The shell is 233 thread count cotton, which is crisp and durable.

 This duvet is generously filled.
 Feather doesn't have the same insulating properties as down, so feather duvets are heavier weight.
 We need a fair bit of fill to achieve the desired warmth.